Scot Young: Death

 Young died on 8 December 2014 after falling from a fourth-floor flat and being impaled on railings at 33 Montagu Square, Marylebone, London.
 Before his death, he phoned his ex-girlfriend Reno, and told her, "I'm going to jump out of the window.
 Stay on the phone; you will hear me."
 Young had recently completed time in prison as a result of his former wife's application to the family court.
 Although mentally stable prior to his wife's divorce proceedings and his subsequent imprisonment, he was diagnosed with bipolar disorder and had been treated for drug and alcohol abuse following this radical change in his life.

-An investigation by BuzzFeed in 2017 suggested that US spy agencies believed that the Russian state was involved in the death, and alleged that UK police shut down the investigation without conducting forensics tests or investigating Young's alleged business ties with enemies of Russian President Vladimir Putin.
+An investigation by BuzzFeed in 2017 suggested that US spy agencies believed that the Russian state was involved in the death, and alleged that UK police shut down the investigation without conducting forensics tests or investigating Young's alleged business ties with enemies of Russian President Vladimir Putin: said investigation was later made into a TV series, Once upon a time in Londongrad.
+However, the subsequent inquest ruled that although there was insufficient evidence to declare the death a suicide, there were no suspicious circumstances around the death.